jyuill/python-01-anaconda-setup/ReadMe.md

 1. Anaconda downloaded/installed
 2. VS Code (not essential, but assumed for purposes of this info)
 3. Python extension installed in VS Code
-3. Mac OS (also not essential, but assumed for these purposes)
+3. Mac OS (also not essential, but demo is based on Mac)

-## Process
+## Process for setup

 1. Open VS Code
 2. File > Open Folder